 Why We Do It!

 If you made it to this page then you must be connected to the great outdoors in one way or another.
 We believe that those that step forward and volunteer not only love the great outdoors but have a passion for it.
 Too often public lands are shut down or amenities are reduced or eliminated because of abuse.
 Help us stop the abuse of our public lands, fish and wildlife.
 Enroll in a CORT Class and become one of our valued volunteers.
 We must keep public lands open and accessible for the future.
-Our Vice-President wrote an article for a publication a few years ago and summed it up like this.
-An excerpt from that article.

 The Eyes In The Woods Association Inc. shall be the catalyst organization connecting citizen volunteers with the professionals that manage our natural resources, for the benefit of all.